 Fox was treated on the scene by Orwigsburg Area EMS and transported to the Schuylkill Medical Center East for her injuries.
 It was found that Fox’s wrist is broken in two places as a result of the assault.

 Blain was arrested and arraigned in front of District Justice Kilker on charges of simple assault and harassment.
 Blain was remanded to Schuylkill County Prison, unable to post 10% of $25,000 bail.
 A preliminary hearing is scheduled for July 24th in front of Judge Ferrier.24 June 2012OPD ASSISTS AT MADELINE’S FIRE

-On Sunday, June 24, 2012 at approximately 2326 hours, the Orwigsburg Police Department was dispatched for a fire alarm at Madeline’s Restaurant located at 1100 E. Market Street in the Borough of Orwigsburg., Upon arrival of officers, it was evident that the structure was actually on fire and dispatch was immediately notified of our findings.
+On Sunday, June 24, 2012 at approximately 2326 hours, the Orwigsburg Police Department was dispatched for a fire alarm at Madeline’s Restaurant located at 1100 E. Market Street in the Borough of Orwigsburg., Upon arrival of officers, it was evident from these home security camera systems that were down the street that the structure was actually on fire and dispatch was immediately notified of our findings.
 Multiple area fire companies and emergency services personnel were summoned to the scene and extinguished the flames while the Orwigsburg Police Department worked to secure the scene.
 The cause of this fire is still under investigation.9 June 2012DIRT BIKE STOLEN FROM RESIDENCE

 On Saturday, June 9, 2012 the Orwigsburg Police Department was called to investigate the theft of a dirt bike from a garage in the 600 block of W. Market Street.
 The dirt bike is alleged to have been taken between 6/5/12 and present.
 The dirt bike is a red and white 1994 Yamaha YZ125 with racing stickers pasted all over the bike.